Jc-Dalton/Python_Data-Viz/README.md

 •From the processed data and obtained visualizations, generate at least 3 insightsthat lead to decision points/recommended actions

-</br>Kaggle dataset in this activity https://www.kaggle.com/datasets/imyjoshua/average-time-spent-by-a-user-on-social-media</br>
+</br>Kaggle dataset used in this activity https://www.kaggle.com/datasets/imyjoshua/average-time-spent-by-a-user-on-social-media</br>
-You can use your own dataset\
+You can use your own dataset